stephenc0/my-observability/README.md

 login to grafana with default credentials ("admin":"admin")
 create new grafana password

 add prometheus instance as a grafana datasource
+Home >> Connections >> Data sources >> Add new datasource
+select "Prometheus"
+Connection: Prometheus server URL: http://localhost:9090
+leave all other settings at default and select 'Save and test'

 ## defaults